Vyral/base-template/_posts/2020-07-29-how-has-the-economy-affected-the-housing-market.md

 As far as the housing market goes, interest rates are still at an all-time low.
 We just locked in a refinance for a property at a rate of 2.75%.
 That’s cheap money, and if you’re thinking of buying a home, you can get a similarly low rate too (depending on your credit score and how much you’re willing to put down). **The economy has impacted the housing market slightly, but it’s coming on strong again and the numbers are starting to look similar to what we saw last year.**&nbsp;

 If you’re thinking of selling, don’t hesitate to reach out to our team.
 Inventory is extremely low; there are hundreds of buyers out there, and we need sellers.
 If you’re thinking of buying, feel free to reach out to us as well.
-We can direct you to listings that haven’t even hit the market yet.&nbsp;
+We can direct you to listings that haven’t even hit the market yet.
 We look forward to meeting you at the closing table.